Overlap-weighted orthogonal meta-learner for treatment effect estimation over time: Related work

 \emph{\underline{Why low overlap is a non-trivial challenge for existing meta-learners:}} When the interventional treatment sequences have low overlap, inverse propensity scores may lead to extreme weights.
 Further, small errors in estimated propensity scores lead to large errors in the constructed pseudo-outcomes and, therefore, to extreme variance for the \textbf{IPW} and the \textbf{DR} learner.
-Importantly, this issue is even more pronounced in the time-varying setting, where inverse propensity weighting relies on \emph{products} of propensity scores and, thereby, the treatment propensity \emph{decreases exponentially} with longer prediction horizons \citep{ Frauen.2025, Hess.2024b, Lim.2018}.
-Similar issues also arise for the response functions learned in the \textbf{RA} and in the \textbf{DR} learner, where low overlap leads to poorly learned, biased response surfaces, especially in high-dimensional covariate spaces.
-Finally, as the \textbf{IVW} learner is not Neyman-orthogonal w.r.t. its weight functions, estimation errors propagate as first-order bias through all time steps, which makes it highly unstable in low-overlap regimes.
+Importantly, this issue is even more pronounced in the time-varying setting, where inverse propensity weighting relies on \emph{products} of propensity scores and, thereby, the treatment propensity \emph{decreases exponentially} with longer prediction horizons \citep{ Frauen.2025, Hess.2026, Lim.2018}. \rebuttal{Here, propensity-score clipping is sometimes used as a heuristic that introduces \emph{uncontrollable bias}, since the truncation level \textbf{cannot} be calibrated without access to counterfactual outcomes.
+In contrast, our \textbf{WO}-learner provides principled stabilization under limited overlap.} Similar issues also arise for the response functions learned in the \textbf{RA} and in the \textbf{DR} learner, where low overlap leads to poorly learned, biased response surfaces, especially in high-dimensional covariate spaces.
+Finally, as the \textbf{IVW} learner is not Neyman-orthogonal w.r.t. its weight functions, estimation errors propagate as first-order bias through all time steps, which makes it unstable in low-overlap regimes.

 \textbf{Research gap:}~To the best of our knowledge, there is \underline{\textbf{no}} meta-learner designed to counteract low-overlap regimes while being Neyman-orthogonal.
 As a remedy, we propose a novel \emph{overlap-weighted}, \emph{orthogonal} meta-learner (\textbf{WO}-learner) for HTE estimation over time.